 “It’s part of my DNA,” Dow says of her designs, though this also applies to her inventiveness.
 Her grandfather, Harold T. Dow, was an inventor with several patents, including an automobile spring, and his father was an inventor before him.
 While he died before her birth, Dow got to know her grandfather by growing up in the house he built in Elma, NY.

 “It was this omnipresent personality that was part of the property,” she says, noting that the Greek Revival house ignited her passion for homes and interiors. “[It was] the first thing I fell in love with,” Dow recalls, wistfully describing a house full of English antiques, Oriental rugs and two pigs, Mike and Ike, that were permitted inside, like family dogs.

-When she opened her East Hampton showroom over three years ago, Dow says it completed the story that began with that house.
+When she opened her East Hampton showroom more than three years ago, Dow says it completed the story which began with that house.

 Headquartered in the local showroom, her Elizabeth Dow brand now sells much more than wallcoverings.
 She has her own line of furniture and represents a number of other designers’ work there.
 Her textile and upholstery collections are growing by 35 percent this year and can be found in fine homes across the world.
 Interior designers now acquire her products out of 13 trade-only showrooms nationwide.

 In fact, Dow’s own interior design business is expanding at such a rapid pace that she’s had to renovate her space in East Hampton.
 The new division will include an in-house architect and several interior designers, as well as product development, technology and customer service departments.